-This following list establishes the semantics that are applicable to ATC.
-Semantics that apply to particular classes, constructors, methods, and fields will be found in the class description and the constructor, method, and field detail sections.
+The following eight points define the semantics of ATC.
+Semantics that apply to particular classes, constructors, methods, and fields will be found in their detail sections, respectively.

-- 1. An AIE is generated for a given schedulable, when the fire() method is called on an AIE for which the schedulable object is executing within the doInterruptible() method, or the RealtimeThread.interrupt() method is called; the latter is effectively called when an AIE is generated by internal virtual machine mechanisms (such as an interrupt I/O protocol) that are asynchronous to the execution of program logic which is the target of the AIE.
-A generated AIE becomes pending upon generation and remains pending until explicitly cleared or replaced by another AIE. - 2.
-The RealtimeThread.interrupt() method throws the generic AIE at the target realtime thread and has the behaviors defined for Thread.interrupt().
+- 1. An AIE is generated for a given schedulable when the fire() method is called on an AIE for which the schedulable object is executing within the doInterruptible() method or the Schedulable.interrupt() method is called; the latter is also effectively called when an AIE is generated by internal virtual machine mechanisms (such as an interrupted I/O operation) that are asynchronous to the execution of the program logic which is the target of the AIE.
+An AIE becomes pending upon generation and remains pending until explicitly cleared or replaced by another AIE. - 2.
+The Schedulable.interrupt() method throws the generic AIE at the target realtime thread and has the behaviors defined for Thread.interrupt().
 This is the only interaction between the ATC mechanism and the conventional interrupt() mechanism. - 3.
-An AIE is delivered to a schedulable when it is executing in an AI-method except as indicated below. - 4.
-The generation of an AIE through the fire() mechanism behaves as if it set an asynchronously-interrupted status in the schedulable.
-If the schedulable is blocked within an interruptible blocking method, or invokes an interruptible blocking method, when this asynchronously-interrupted status is set, then the invocation immediately completes by throwing the pending AIE and clearing the asynchronously-interrupted status.
-When a pending AIE is explicitly cleared then the asynchronously-interrupted status is also cleared. - 5.
-Methods which block through mechanisms other than the interruptible blocking methods, (for example, blocking methods in java.io.) must be prevented from blocking indefinitely when invoked from a method with Asynchronously-InterruptedException in its throws clause.
-When an AIE is generated and the target schedulable's control is blocked inside one of these methods invoked from an AI-method, the implementation may either unblock the blocked call, raise an InterruptedIOException on behalf of the call, or allow the call to complete normally if the implementation determines that the call would eventually unblock.
+An AIE is delivered to a schedulable when it is executing in a method declared to throw AIE, except in an ATC-deferred section as defined below.

+(a) The generation of an AIE through the fire() mechanism behaves as if it set an asynchronously-interrupted status in the schedulable.

+- i.
+When the schedulable is blocked within an interruptible blocking method or invokes an interruptible blocking method when this asynchronouslyinterrupted status is set, the invocation immediately completes by throwing the pending AIE and clearing the asynchronously-interrupted status. - ii.
+When a pending AIE is explicitly cleared then the asynchronously-interrupted status is also cleared. - (b) Methods which block through mechanisms other than the interruptible blocking methods, (for example, blocking methods in java.io.) must be prevented from blocking indefinitely when invoked from a method with AsynchronouslyInterruptedException in its throws clause.
+When an AIE is generated and the target schedulable's control is blocked inside one of these methods invoked from an AI-method, the implementation may either unblock the blocked call, raise an InterruptedIOException on behalf of the call, or allow the call to complete normally if the implementation determines that the call would eventually unblock. - (c) When an AI-method is attempting to acquire an object lock when an associated AIE is generated, the attempt to acquire the lock is abandoned. - (d) When control is in the lexical scope of an ATC-deferred section when an AIE (targeted at the executing schedulable) is generated, the AIE is not delivered until the first subsequent attempt to transfer control to code that is not ATC deferred.
+At that point, control is transferred to the catch or finally clause of the nearest dynamically-enclosing try statement that i)has a handler for the generated AIE (that is a handler naming the AIE's class or any of its superclasses, or a finally clause) and ii) is in an ATC-deferred section.
+Intervening handlers and finally clauses that are not in ATC-deferred sections are not executed, but object locks are released.